pahandav/basic-wrangler/README.md

 bw <BASIC Type> <filename>
 ```

+When run without arguments, it will bring up the GUI.
+To see the help for the command line mode type `bw -h`.

 The BASIC Type is the dialect of BASIC that you wish to use.
 You can find all the current definitions in [`basdefs.py`](basdefs.py).

-When in doubt, specify bascom, as it's the closest thing to a generic version.
-It will output to `<filename-out>.bas` unless you specify an output file name with `-o`.
-You can then either tokenize or transfer the file into a disk image or you can paste the code into an emulator if you used the paste mode.
+When not in paste mode, it will output to `<filename-out>.bas` unless you specify an output file name with `-o`.
+You can then either transfer the file into a disk image or you can paste the code into an emulator if you used the paste mode.

+### Extra Options

+`-o <filename>` Set the output filename (If set, it will always output to a file, regardless of whether or not you also output to the clipboard)

+`-p` Sets paste to clipboard mode (Certain dialects always output to a file)

+`-l <maximum line number length>` Sets a non-default maximum BASIC line length

+`-n <number to start numbering with>` Sets the line number to begin numbering with

+`-i <number to increment lines by>` Sets the increment between BASIC lines

 ## Special Notes